ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 ### Configuring a vehicle {#svl-configuring-vehicle}

 The goal is to add a vehicle to your library.
-If that vehicle is already in your library then nothings needs to be done.
+If this vehicle is already in your library then nothing needs to be done.

 Adding a vehicle to your library:
 - Go to `Store` -> `Vehicles`.
 - Click `+` button next to `AWFLexus2016RXHybrid` vehicle (you can use search bar to filter by name).

 @image html images/svl-vehicle.png `Adding a vehicle` width=50%

+### Adding ROS2ForUnitySVLBridge

+Adding native ROS2 bridge to your library:
+- Go to [ROS2ForUnitySVLBridge](https://wise.svlsimulator.com/plugins/profile/d490cb21-2a44-447f-a289-7d869f23aabf) plugin page
+- Click `Add to Library` button

 ### Configure vehicle sensors